Alazizu6798/PWC--Virtual-Internship-Project/README.md

 - Verified data for any  missing values and anomalies.
 - Performed Data cleaning changed and some data types so that data is clean and consistent with respect to data type, data format and values..
 - Used KPI card to display business requirements according to the questions asked.
-- Used column chart to show Toatal Answered Calls by month , churn rate by internet services , total count of calls per hour, and churn rate by different types of contract.
+- Used column chart to show Total Answered Calls by month , churn rate by internet services , total count of calls per hour, and churn rate by different types of contract.
-- Created Guage chart to show Average Satisfaction rating with comparison of target rating.
+- Created Gauge chart to show Average Satisfaction rating with comparison of target rating.
 - Created bar chart to show Avg Satisfaction rating by Agent, Total count of calls by Topics, Total count of subscription with maximum number of years, and payment methods used by customer.
 - Used Donut chart to show different types of Internet Services and Executive Gender Balance.
 - Used Clustered Column Chart to show total number of hirings per department and promotions per department filtered by gender.